Formula > Functions > Datetime¶

 datetime\addMinutes(VALUE, MINUTES)

-Adds MINUTES to datetime VALUE.
+Adds MINUTES to a datetime VALUE.
 MINUTES can be negative.
 Returns a modified STRING value.

 Example